-There are two primary season in Israel, summer and winter.
-Summer runs May through October and winter runs November through March.
+There are two primary seasons in Israel, summer and winter.
+Summer runs May through October and winter runs November through March, though November can sometimes be more like autumn in the US depending on the year.
 There’s a tiny little Spring in Israel, usually in April.
 What do those seasons mean for you as a tourist?

 Summer is generally hot everywhere – especially in southern Israel.
 The beachside city of Tel Aviv is generally warmer and more humid than Jerusalem, which sits up in the mountains.
 Beware of jellyfish in the water in July and August.

-November can start to become cooler and even somewhat rainy, while December and January can be downright cold and wet.
+November is a crap shoot.
+It can still be hot (especially in places like Eilat), or it can start to become cooler and even somewhat rainy toward the end of the month, while December and January can be downright cold and wet depending on the year and exactly where you’re heading.
 Not what you’d expect for weather in the Middle East, eh?
 We’ve experienced torrential rains and more during winter in Israel.

 Does it snow in Jerusalem?
 Yes, sort of, sometimes.
 Snow isn’t necessarily an annual event, and when it happens it’s usually just a nice dusting that doesn’t stick around long.
 But if you’re interested in chasing winter weather make sure to head to Mount Hermon in the north – you can even go skiing in Israel!

-After some late winter rains in February and March, April brings glorious weather and blooming wildflowers.
+There are many rainy days in February and March.
+If you’re wondering what to wear in Israel in March, bring rain boots and a rain coat!
+Then April brings glorious weather and blooming wildflowers.
 We think it’s the best time to visit Israel, especially if you enjoy hiking and plan to visit the north.
-Just beware that many Israelis take their own holidays during Passover – some domestic and some overseas – so book accomodations early.
+Just beware that many Israelis take their own holidays during Passover – some domestic and some overseas – so book accommodations early.

 Pro tip: I’m a huge fan of wool socks!
 Regardless of the season, they’re comfortable and they keep your feet dry and stink-free thanks to their naturally antimicrobial properties.
 You can even wear them a few times between washes and they won’t be gross.
-I traveled the world for a year with just four pairs (two of these and two of these) and it worked out great.
+I traveled the world for a year with just four pairs (including two of these) and it worked out great.